-Choosing the wrong mortgage product
+Choosing the wrong mortgage type

-"There's no reason to pay a premium for a product you don't need like a 30-year loan," Harrison says.
+"There's no reason to pay a premium for a product you don't need, like a 30-year loan," Harrison says.

 Homebuyers eager to build equity in their homes or who are older and want to live mortgage-free in retirement should consider a 15-year fixed-rate loan or, if they can afford it, even a 10-year mortgage to reach their goals.